pjnalls/pjnalls.github.io/README.md

 ## Technical Description

-This is an Angular 7 web application with Webpack 4 asset management and configurations.
-TypeScript, Babel, and Sass - along with conventional HTML, CSS, and JavaScript - are other front-end technologies used in this repository.
+This is an Angular 7 web application with Webpack 4 module bundling and configurations. npm (Node.js), TypeScript, Babel, and Sass - along with conventional HTML, CSS, and JavaScript - are other front-end technologies used in this repository.

 ## Reference